apache/zeppelin/docs/usage/interpreter/interpreter_binding_mode.md

 <br/>

 In Shared mode, a SparkContext and a Scala REPL is being shared among all interpreters in the group.
-So every Note will be sharing single SparkContext and single Scala REPL.
+So every note will be sharing single SparkContext and single Scala REPL.
-In this mode, if NoteA defines variable ‘a’ then NoteB not only able to read variable ‘a’ but also able to override the variable.
+In this mode, if `Note A` defines variable ‘a’ then `Note B` not only able to read variable ‘a’ but also able to override the variable.

 <div class="text-center">
     <img src="/assets/themes/zeppelin/img/docs-img/interpreter_binding_mode-example-spark-shared.png">
 </div>
 <br/>

-In Scoped mode, each Note has its own Scala REPL.
+In Scoped mode, each note has its own Scala REPL.
-So variable defined in a Note can not be read or overridden in another Note.
+So variable defined in a note can not be read or overridden in another note.
 However, still single SparkContext serves all the Interpreter Groups.
 And all the jobs are submitted to this SparkContext and fair scheduler schedules the job.
 This could be useful when user does not want to share Scala session, but want to keep single Spark application and leverage its fair scheduler.